- Fugoo Sport vs UE Boom 3: Which is Better? - September 3, 2017

-While the innovation of noise canceling headphones might not do much to cure any of the World’s problems, there’s little arguing that it’s one of the best personal technologies to come into the market in the past 20 years.
+While the innovation of noise-canceling headphones might not do much to cure any of the World’s problems, there’s little arguing that it’s one of the best personal technologies to come into the market in the past 20 years.

 To be able to listen to crisp, crystal-clear music and sounds without any background buzz is truly astonishing.
-What high-definition LCD did for televisions, the noise canceling technology has revolutionized headphones.
+What high-definition LCD did for televisions, the noise-canceling technology has revolutionized headphones.

-There really is no comparison to the crisp audio emitted from the noise canceling headphones.
-They serve as a perfect example of a technology of once it’s experienced, it’s hard to go back to the standard or even ear bud models.
+There really is no comparison to the crisp audio emitted from the noise-canceling headphones.
+They serve as a perfect example of a technology of once it’s experienced, it’s hard to go back to the standard or even earbud models.
 While many of the noise eliminating headphones on the market today offer a similar clear sound, these five models are the best in the business.

 #1 Bose QuietComfort 25

 The latest attempt at comfortability and quality is the Bose QuietComfort 25.
-Bose underwent a redesign for the release of their QuietComfort 25 model and the result is a unit that weighs in at under 7 ounces without the cable, has adjustable earcups for a custom fit, and even a suede-like material underneath the headband for even more comfort on the noggin.
+Bose underwent a redesign for the release of their QuietComfort 25 model and a result is a unit that weighs in at under 7 ounces without the cable, has adjustable earcups for a custom fit, and even a suede-like material underneath the headband for even more comfort on the noggin.

 Having headphones that are easy to wear are one thing but what good is it if they provide crackly and distorted sound?
 Bose conquers that as well while boasting the best-in-class audio quality that lets in what you want while filtering outside sounds.

-On top of that most consumers recommend about 100 hours of listening before the headphones really get ‘broken in’ and really produce top notch audio.
+On top of that most consumers recommend about 100 hours of listening before the headphones really get ‘broken in’ and really produce top-notch audio.
 That being said if you’re going to spend $300 on headphones, you might as well trust the industry innovator in Bose.
 (For the latest prices and discounts, check here) for the best pricing.

 #2 Beats By Dre Studio

 The first incarnation of the Beats brand headphones was too bass fueled according to most consumers.
-This could possibly be do to the company marketing towards a more hip/hop and R&B music listening experience but it didn’t translate well to those looking to listen to talk radio or country music.
+This could possibly be due to the company marketing towards a more hip/hop and R&B music listening experience but it didn’t translate well to those looking to listen to talk radio or country music.